Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Introduction

 \section{Introduction}

 The evolution of the modern financial sector has been marked by rapid advancements in technology, enabling financial institutions to offer better services with improved efficiency.
-One of the main contributors over the last decade is machine learning~\cite{dixon2020machine,babaev2019rnn}.
-Enhanced model quality built on timely and accurately collected data leads to improvement of quality and decision making speed in banks~\cite{tripathi2012survey}.
-However, these advancements have simultaneously opened up new channels for malicious actors to exploit, one of which is the emergence of adversarial attacks on machine learning models.
+One of the main contributors over the last decades is machine learning~\cite{dixon2020machine}.
+Enhanced model quality built on timely and accurately collected data leads to improvement in quality and decision-making speed in banks~\cite{tripathi2012survey}.
+However, these advancements have simultaneously opened up new channels for malicious actors to exploit, one of which is the emergence of adversarial attacks on machine learning models~\cite{szegedy2014intriguing}.
 The issue becomes even more pressing in the context of financial transaction data, where the stakes have explicit monetary value, and robust defense mechanisms are needed~\cite{fursov2021adversarial}.

-While close to natural language~\cite{qiu2022adversarial} and event sequences data~\cite{khorshidi2022adversarial,shchur2021neural} in structure, financial transaction data that consists of sequences of transactions produced by customers have notable differences.
-They include in particular dependence on macroeconomic situation, higher required attention ranges and higher diversity of available features~\cite{fursov2021adversarial}.
+Financial transaction data consist of sequences of transactions produced by customers.
+While close to natural language~\cite{qiu2022adversarial} and event sequences data~\cite{khorshidi2022adversarial,shchur2021neural}, this modality has notable differences.
+It includes, in particular, dependence on macroeconomic situation, higher required attention ranges, and higher diversity of available features~\cite{babaev2022coles}, thus implying a separate line of research on financial transaction data robustness.

+One possible way to explore robustness is to hold competitions~\cite{goodfellow2013challenges} or maintain benchmarks~\cite{dong2020benchmarking}.
 Competitive evaluation has emerged as an effective way to measure and foster advancements in machine learning~\cite{goodfellow2013challenges}.
-However, current competitions often overlook the two-side dynamics of adversarial attacks and defenses and tend to ignore the unique challenges posed by financial transaction data~\cite{croce2021robustbench}.
+We also see notable benchmarks on adversarial robustness~\cite{dong2020benchmarking}.
+However, current approaches overlook the two-side dynamics of adversarial attacks and defenses and tend to ignore the unique challenges posed by financial transaction data~\cite{croce2021robustbench}.
+Moreover, they don't consider the full matrix of pairs of attacks and defenses against each other, making the comparison incomplete.